 Medical Editor: John P. Cunha, DO, FACOEP

-Meruvax II (rubella virus) Vaccine Live is used to help prevent rubella (also called German Measles) in adults and children who are at least 12 months old.
-It is a live vaccination.
-This medication is available in generic form.
-Common side effects include pain/redness/swelling at the injection site.
-Other side effects may include fever, irritability, mild swollen glands (lymph nodes), measles-like rash, hives, tiredness, sore throat, dizziness, headache, nausea, vomiting, diarrhea, and body aches.
-These rubella-like symptoms may occur 11 to 20 days after vaccination and are usually mild and temporary, persisting 1 to 5 days.
+Meruvax II (rubella virus) Vaccine Live is a live vaccination used to help prevent rubella (also called German Measles) in adults and children who are at least 12 months old.
+Meruvax II Vaccine is available in generic form.
+Common side effects of Meruvax II Vaccine include injection site reactions (pain, redness, swelling, or a lump), fever, irritability, mild swollen glands (lymph nodes), measles-like rash, hives, tiredness, sore throat, dizziness, headache, nausea, vomiting, diarrhea, body aches, cough, runny nose, tiredness, joint or muscle pain, or numbness or tingly feeling.
+These rubella-like symptoms may occur 11 to 20 days after vaccination with Meruvax II and are usually mild and temporary, persisting 1 to 5 days.

 The dose of Meruvax II for any age is 0.5 mL administered subcutaneously, preferably into the upper arm.
 The recommended age for primary vaccination is 12 to 15 months.
 Revaccination with M-M-R II is recommended prior to elementary school entry.
 Meruvax II may interact with steroids, medicines to treat or prevent organ transplant rejection, or medications to treat psoriasis, rheumatoid arthritis, or other autoimmune disorders.
 Tell your doctor all medications and supplements you use, and all other vaccines you have recently received.
 Meruvax II must not be used during pregnancy.
 It may harm a fetus.
 If you have been vaccinated with rubella virus vaccine, you should not become pregnant for at least 3 months after the vaccination.
 The live, weakened virus in this vaccine passes into breast milk.
 Rarely, mild illness in nursing infants has been reported.
 Consult your doctor before breastfeeding.
 Even if your nursing infant is exposed to rubella virus from breastfeeding, he/she should still receive the vaccine at 12 months.